-Grade Level: 9th - 12th Prerequisite: Audition
+Grade Level: 9th-12th Prerequisite: Audition

-Junior Dance Corps is the preparatory company for the Greenwich Academy Dance Corps.
+Junior Dance Corps (JDC) is the preparatory company for the Greenwich Academy Dance Corps.
 Once selected from an audition process during pre-season, JDC members are invited to participate for the duration of their time at the Academy, or they may wish to audition again for admittance to Dance Corps.
-JDC is comprised of students in grades 9-12 who have exhibited a love of dance and a desire to build upon their creative and technical abilities.
+JDC is composed of students in grades 9-12 who have exhibited a love of dance and a desire to build upon their creative and technical abilities.
 JDC meets every Thursday after school in the PAC.
-Members are required to participate in dance at least one trimester per year and perform in both Winterfest and the Spring Dance Concert.
+Members are required to perform in both Winterfest and the Spring Dance Concert and to attend at least one trimester of Dance classes as an alternative to P.E.
 JDC members may be invited to showcase their choreography during their time in the company.